glmower/cse360/README.md

-# cse360_glm
+# cse360
-CSE 360: In-class activity
+Projects and assignments from CSE 360: Intro to Software Engineering